zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

   ## Killing and resurrecting cells

   We should be able to change cells from living to dead and vice versa.
-  In functional programming this means creating new cells, as we cannot change state (because of immutability!).
+  In functional programming, this means creating new cells, as we cannot change state (because of immutability!).

   Note that we would like to conditionally transition from a living to a dead cell, e.g. depending on the status of the cell itself (we cannot kill an already dead cell).
-More importantly, eventually we woudld like to conditionally kill a cell, depending on the conditions and rules imposed by its neighbours.
+More importantly, eventually we would like to conditionally kill a cell, depending on the conditions and rules imposed by its neighbours.

   Summarizing, we want to map a list of cells to dead cells, given